Manu Rico

-Manuel "Manu" Rico Del Valle (born 11 January 2003) is a Spanish footballer who plays for SD Huesca as a left winger.
+Manuel "Manu" Rico Del Valle (born 11 January 2003) is a Spanish footballer who plays as a left winger for SD Huesca.

 Club career

 Rico joined SD Huesca's youth setup at the age of 11 from EF Oscense.
 He first appeared with the reserves on 5 September 2021, coming on as a second-half substitute in a 1–2 Segunda División RFEF away loss against Terrassa FC.

 Rico made his first-team debut 30 November 2021, replacing Dani Escriche late into a 2–0 away win over CD Cayón in the season's Copa del Rey.
 He made his professional debut on 14 December, as he replaced Kevin Carlos in a 0–1 home loss against Girona FC, also in the national cup.

+On 30 January 2024, Rico was loaned to Primera Federación side AD Ceuta FC for the remainder of the season.
+On 16 August, he moved to fellow league team SD Tarazona also in a temporary deal.

+On 9 July 2025, upon returning, Rico renewed his contract with Huesca for a further year.